Pico-Dev/Savage-Engine/README.md

 # Savage-Engine
-A simple roalty free game engine made in C++
+A simple roalty free game engine made in C++ With the goal of being an open source competitor to the Geo-Mod engine

 ```